ennguyennguyen/Java_TestNG-with-IntelliJ/README.md

 - Define a simple test case and set Priority
 - install TestNG XML plugin and use TestNG XML to run test
 - Configure IntelliJ to generate reports:
-   + go to Run -> Edit Configuration -> under Listeners, add the following:
+   + go to Run -> Edit Configuration -> under listeners, add the following:
         1. EmailableReporter
         2. FailedReporter
    + after running the test case, observer test-output -> open report by any browser to see the result.